GiulianoErcole/Vyktor/README.md

 ## ⚙️ Overview

 **Vyktor** is an experimental research system that explores the frontier between **artificial intelligence**, **evolutionary computation**, and **autonomous software design**.
-Rather than relying on static training data or human-defined logic, Vyktor begins with small, functional examples and **evolves them** through thousands of micro-mutations — adapting, refining, and sometimes discovering unexpected optimizations.
+Rather than relying on static training data or human-defined logic, Vyktor begins with small, functional examples and **evolves them** through thousands of micro-mutations; adapting, refining, and sometimes discovering unexpected optimizations.

 Its objective is simple yet profound:
 > *Can code improve itself?*